Diverse Tourism Boosts Tupelo Businesses, Residents

 When a busload of Germans descends on Elvis Presley’s birthplace, it’s hard not to share their enthusiasm for the King.
 The same goes for a carload of Australians at the Tupelo Automobile Museum or a motor coach of Kansans stretching their legs in the historic downtown.

 Tourists bring a fresh perspective, as well as plenty of spending money, to Tupelo every year.
 They help support a thriving restaurant and retail community downtown and throughout the city, as well as fill city coffers so residents benefit from a growing cultural scene as well as lower taxes for everyday municipal services.
-In short, a win-win for everyone, says Jack Reed Jr., the fourth-generation owner of downtown’s legendary Reed’s Department Store, itself a tourism destination as well as a shopping hub.
+In short, a win-win for everyone, says Jack Reed Jr., the fourth-generation owner of legendary local retailer, Reed’s, whose original downtown location is a tourism destination itself.

 “In a very practical sense, things that happen downtown allow people to walk up to our store,” Reed says.
 “We’ve been here for 109 years, so many people come to see the vintage photographs we have on display as well as do some shopping.
 Either way, we benefit from their being here.”

 Because tourism is a steady business, most residents don’t realize the scope of its impact, says Debbie Brangenberg, executive director of the Downtown Tupelo Main Street Association.